PaulWheatcroft/owery-joinery/README.md

 >
 > As a first time visitor to the Owery website, I want to be able to…
 >
  - View a list of products.
 So that I can select something to buy.
     - Upon navigating to the website the user is presented with a clean site containing imagery and text that indicates that this is a site that sells wood crafted products.
     - The 6 categories that contain the products each have a card containing an image with a shop now button.
 This highlights what type of products are available.
+    - The user can also navigateto the Product menu item and then see links to All Products
+    - When the user has seen a product they wish to purchase they simply click on the Add to Cart button.
+    - Or if the user is in the details of the product they can click on an Add to Cart button there too.
  - View a list of specific products of my choosing based their category.
 So that I can select a particular category of product from a specific list to buy.
-    - The categry cards on the home page make it easy to navingate to product list filtered to the category speified.
+    - The category cards on the home page make it easy to navigate to product list filtered to the category specified.
     - On the top navigation there is also a menu item to Products.
-When this is click the list of categories is also viewed.
+When this is clicked the list of categories is also viewed.
  - View a list of specific products of my choosing based their category and style.
 So that I can select something from a specific list, where it is easy to compare like for like.
     - On any product page there is a filter and sort component.
-    - The customer can specifically tailor a search to their requirements.
+    - The user can specifically tailor a search to their requirements.
  - View the details of a product.
 So that I can understand the details, price and dimensions of a product and also see and image of the product.
-    - Eack product when listed has some details available to view withough needing to look at further details.
+    - Take make this a little quicker, when listed each product has some details available to view without needing to look at further details.
     - However each product also has an obvious View Details button.
-When clicked this takes the customer to a dedicated product details page that contains the items specific details.
+When clicked this takes the user to a dedicated product details page that contains the items specific details.
  - See if there are any special offers.
 So that I can make an informed purchased based on price.
     - Any items that are on special offer highlight this by stating that it is a Special Offer! and to View Details in a red button that is distinctive from other products not on offer.
  - Sort the view of products by price low to high.
 So that I can make an informed purchased based on price.
-    - All pages showing lists of product can be order on price of which an option is low to high.
+    - All pages showing lists of products can be order on price of which an option is low to high.
  - Sort the view of products by price high to low.
 So that I can make an informed purchased based on price.
-     - All pages showing lists of product can be order on price of which an option is high to low.
+     - All pages showing lists of products can be order on price of which an option is high to low.
  - Easily register for an account.
 So that I can have a personalised account to view my profile.
-    - If the customer wishes to create an account by clicking the Account item on the menu they are presented with an option to register.
+    - If the user wishes to create an account by clicking the Account item on the menu they are presented with an option to register.
     - The sign in process is very simple.
  - Receive and email once I have registered to verify my account was set up.
-    - An emal is sent to the newly registered customer so they can be assured the account is set up correctly.
+    - An email is sent to the newly registered user so they can be assured the account is set up correctly.
  - Easily view the value of my shopping cart anywhere on the website.
 So that I can understand how much I have selected.
-    - The shopping cart icon is displayed on the navigation bar at all time including on a mobile device.
-The icon give a running total of items in the cart.
+    - The shopping cart icon is displayed on the navigation bar at all times including on a mobile device.
+The icon displays a running total of items in the cart.
 Clicking on the cart shows a full breakdown of what is in the cart.
 This includes the cost of item and then a total cost.
-    - A sticky navigation bar ensures the shopping cary icon is accesible even when scrolling down a page.
+    - A sticky navigation bar ensures the shopping cart icon is accessible even when scrolling down a page.
  - Easily view a summary of what's in my shopping cart, including all prices such as delivery and grand total price before I purchase.
 So that I can see how much I will be spending.
-    - The shopping cart icon is displayed on the navigation bar at all time including on a mobile device.
-The icon give a running total of items in the cart.
+    - The shopping cart icon is displayed on the navigation bar at all times including on a mobile device.
+The icon displays a running total of items in the cart.
 Clicking on the cart shows a full breakdown of what is in the cart.
 This includes the cost of item and then a total cost.
-    - A sticky navigation bar ensures the shopping cary icon is accesible even when scrolling down a page.
+    - A sticky navigation bar ensures the shopping cart icon is accessible even when scrolling down a page.
  - Check out and purchase my items without having to log in.
 So that I can conveniently purchase items quickly.
-    - The application is configured so a customer does not need to register with the website
+    - The application is configured so a user does not need to register with the website
  - Receive confirmation of an order via email.
 So that I can easily reference my order.
     - Once an order is complete they are directed to a confirmation pages outlining the details of their order and the order number.
 An email is also sent to the email address they provided.
  - Easily view the contact details for the company.
 So I can contact Owery about my orders or requirements.
-    - On the navigation bat there is a menu item clls contact.
-Clicking this navigates the customer a page that displays the vaious way in which the business can be contacted.
+    - On the navigation bar there is a menu item called contact.
+Clicking this navigates the user a page that displays the various way in which the business can be contacted.

 >
 > As someone who is registered with the Owery website, I want to be able to…
 >
  - Be able to effortlessly log in to the site.
-So that I can to access my profile to view my orders.
+So that I can access my profile to view my orders.
-    - When a user visits the site by clicking Accounts on the navigation bar they are presented with the option to login
+    - When a user visits the site by clicking Accounts on the navigation bar they are presented with the option to login.
  - Be able to effortlessly log out of the site, to keep my account secure.
-    - When the user wishes to log out of the site they can again click on the Accounts item in the menu and then select Logout
+    - When the user wishes to log out of the site  by click on the Accounts item in the menu and then select Logout.
  - Easily recover my password if I forget it.
 So that I can recover my access to my profile.
+    - If the user is unable to remember the password for their account then this can be reset by clicking on the Forgot password button.
+    - A reset link is emailed to their account.
+    - Clicking on this link takes them to a page that enables them to reset their password.
  - Have a personalised profile so that I can view my order history.
+    - A user's profile is easily access by clicking on Accounts in the navigation menu then selecting profile.
+This shows a list of previous orders where they can quickly see the order number, the order date, the order amount and the order status
+    - Clicking on the Order Details button takes them to a page where they can view all the details of the order including the individual items purchased.
  - Checkout and add for the order to be added to my profile.
 So that I can review my purchases at a later date.
+    - As a registered user the order is automatically added to their profile.
  - Track the status of my order.
 So that I can check the progress or my order.
+    - The reason for creating a profile is so a user can conveniently store their purchase history information.
+This also means they can track the status of their order through the workshop.

 >
-> Business Owner
+> Business Owner - As a superuser of Owery, I want to be able to...
 >
-- As a superuser of Owery, I want to be able to...
  - Add new products.
 So that I can add new items to the product catalogue myself.
+    - If an account is a superuser of the site they will have the facility to add products to the catalogue.
+This is access by clicking on the Admin Tools item in the menu then selecting Add Products.
+    - A very simple for is presented that makes it simple to add a new product.
  - Amend current products details.
 So that I can change products in the catalogue myself.
+    - A superuser can easily amend a product by simple finding it in on of the product catalogue views be that filtered or all products and clicking on the Edit button.
+    - They will then be presented with the Edit Product form.
+From here they can amend and save the product's details.
  - Remove products from the catalogue.
 So that I can keep the product catalogue current.
+    - A superuser can easily delete a product item from the database by finding it in one of the product views be that filtered or all products and clicking on the Edit button.
+    They will then be presented with the Edit Product form.
+From here they can click Delete Product button to delete the product from the database.
  - Set a product to discontinued.
 So that I can keep the product catalogue current without deleting the product.
+    - If the superuser wishes to just set the product to discontinued instead of deleting the product they can by editing the product and ticking is_discontinued.
  - Set a product to on offer.
 So I can highlight products where the price has been reduced.
+    - If the superuser wishes to set the product as being on offer they can by editing the product and ticking is_discontinued.
  - Set the job status of an order based on business processes.
-So that the customer and workshop can see the work schedule and progress.
+So that the user and workshop can see the work schedule and progress.
+    - A super user can easily set the status of an order by simply navigating to it through the Admin Tools' Orders page.
+From here they can click to view the details of the order.
+The status of the order is a dropdown and the superuser is able to click and change this status to the required status.
+    - The orders page can be searched for by either first name or last name.
+    - The orders can also be filtered by current order status.
  - Print off an order.
 So that I can pass this to the workshop to progress the order.
+    - Whilst in the details of an order a Superuser can print off the order by clicking on the Print button.

 >
-> Workshop Worker
+> As a workshop worker, I want to be able to...
 >
-- As a workshop worker, I want to be able to...
- - View all orders of a specific status so I can see my workload
+ - View all orders of a specific status so I can see my workload.
+    - As a staff member they are able navigate to the Orders page via the Admin Tool link in the site navigation menu.
+    - Here they have a view of all orders.
+Using the Search bar at the top of the orders the job status can be filtered to show the status required.
- - Change the status of an order, to pass the order to the next business process step
+ - Change the status of an order, to pass the order to the next business process step.
+    - As a staff member they are able to view the details of an order and from there change the status of the order by clicking on the status which open a drop-down box  contain the available status categories.
+Selecting the one they want and saving the changes.

 ## Automated URL Testing